Krzysztof Soroczyński

-Krzysztof Soroczyński is an artist, performer, trainer, and designer who works in the circus industry.
+Krzysztof Soroczyński (born 30 April 1955) is an artist, performer, trainer, and designer who works in the circus industry.

 Soroczyński has been involved in the circus arts for almost five decades.
 He has worked with many companies, including Cirque du Soleil and Cirque Éloize and has collaborated with many people, including directors Franco Dragone and Daniele Finzi Pasca.

 Europe: Traditional Circus

 Early childhood

 Soroczyński was born in Poland on April 30, 1955.
 He first attended a circus at the age of nine when a traditional circus installed its big top tent at the marketplace in Gorlice, Poland.
 In his memoir, Soroczyński described how this first encounter with the circus ignited a passion that never left him.